 The Plan Sponsor and the Claims Administrator may receive rebates for certain drugs that are administered to you in your home or in a Physician's office, or at a Hospital or Alternate Facility.
 This includes rebates for those drugs that are administered to you before you meet any applicable deductible.
-The Plan Sponsor and the Claims Administrator may pass a portion of these rebates on to you, When rebates are passed on to you, they may be taken into account in determining your Copayments or Coinsurance.
+The Plan Sponsor and the Claims Administrator do not pass these rebates on to you, nor are they applied to any deductible or taken into account in determining your Copayments or Coinsurance.